Key mixed migration characteristics

 Characteristics of migration (means and modes)

-Migrants arrive in Puntland through various means including air transport but mainly by foot and using mini-buses and other private vehicles.
-Those who can afford to, contract smugglers who organize road transport from as far as Mogadishu/Addis Ababa to Bossaso.
-From here they then use 'boat smugglers' to ferry them across the Arabian Sea to Yemen.
+Migrants arrive in Puntland through various means including air transport but mainly on foot and using mini-buses and other private vehicles.
+Those who can afford to, contract smugglers who organize road transport from as far as Mogadishu and Addis Ababa to Bossaso.
+From Bossaso they then use 'boat smugglers' to ferry them across the Arabian Sea to Yemen.

 In previous years the reports of abuse and violence against the migrants during these journeys were frequent and severe.